Home » Recipes » Desserts » Gluten-Free Cookies » Gluten-Free Shortbread Cookies

 Ingredients

-• 1 ¼ cup/145 g gluten-free oat flour or sorghum flour
+• 1 ¼ cups gluten-free oat flour or sorghum flour , 140 grams

-• 3 tbsp powdered sugar
+• cup powdered sugar

-• ½ tsp fine sea salt
+• ½ teaspoon fine sea salt

-• ½ cup unsalted butter at room temperature, cut into 1-inch pieces
+• ½ cup unsalted butter , at room temperature, cut into 1-inch pieces

-• 3 tbsp whole milk
+• 1 tablespoon whole milk

-• 1 oz chopped bittersweet chocolate
+• 1 ounce chopped bittersweet chocolate

 Instructions

 • Using a handheld or in a stand mixer, add in the butter one piece at a time and mix until the dough starts to form a ball.
-At this point, you may need to add the milk – start with one teaspoon at a time and add one more at a time if needed.
+At this point, you may need to add the milk – start with one teaspoon at a time and add more at a time if needed.
 The dough should form a ball.

 • Place dough on a work surface lightly floured with oat flour and form into a disc.
-Wrap in plastic and place in the fridge for at least 1/2 hour, preferably overnight.
+Wrap in plastic and place in the fridge for at least ½ hour, preferably overnight.

 • Heat oven to 350° F. Line two baking sheets with parchment paper.

 • Remove dough from fridge and place on a work surface lightly floured with oat flour.
 You may need to let it warm up a bit.
-Roll out into a sheet that is 1/4-inch thick.
+Roll out into a sheet that is ¼-inch thick.
 Using cookie cutters, cut out cookies and gently place on the prepared sheets.

 • Place in the oven, and, baking one sheet at a time, bake for 13-15 minutes, until the edges begin to brown.